 Secondly – not at all.
 A harder answer to gauge, because there could be legitimate reasoning for disqualifying this line of thinking from your trading plan.
 Considering there is a mildly different option within the fourth answer, it’s probably best not to jump to conclusions.
 To have chosen this answer doesn’t necessarily mean an unawareness of betting ethics on the overall trading markets…

 If you voted ‘Not at all’ then feel free to let us know why in the comments below.
 I should add; trading successfully doesn’t mean you have to include this variable.
 Just that it’d be wise (in my opinion).

 Thirdly – a little.
-Similarly, this choice shows a sense of awareness to the situation, no qualms with that.
+Similarly, this choice shows a sense of awareness of the situation, no qualms about that.

 Why Would it?